JulienGasser/ADA_4mousquetaires/aboutme.md

  2) Julien Gasser <br>
  - Master 3 : Electrical engineering <br>
  - Aka : Aramis <br>
+ - Description : Although he grew up in a monastery, he became a musketeer rather than a priest due to a somewhat tumultuous youth.
+He plans to join the DataScience administration as soon as EPFL has a new heir to the throne.

  3) Jérémie Veuthey <br>
  - Master 3 : Energy Science and technology <br>
  - Aka : Athos <br>
+ - Description : He is the most aristocratic of the three musketeers, but also the oldest.
+He is a father figure to the other musketeers and is the most experienced data scientist.

  4) Damien Gomez Donoso <br>
  - Master 1 : Data Science <br>
  - Aka : Porthos <br>
+ - Description : A bon vivant, Porthos maintains a passion for the pleasures of life.
+He considers himself a true Data Scientist.
+It is in order to marry a rich and famous researcher in Data Science that he soon retires.